nulladmin1/nix-flake-templates/flutter-nix/README.md

-# Nix Flake Template for Flutter using builtin Nix builders
+# Nix Flake Template for Flutter using Nixpkgs builders

 _All of this information is also included in the [README.md](https://github.com/nulladmin1/nix-flake-templates/blob/main/flake.nix)_